bronandrews/NodeJs-Tech-Test/README.md

 terraform apply
 ```

-### Manual steps
+## Manual steps
 - Create job in Jenkins server linking to Jenkinsfile in this git repo
-- Manually create Access Key for jenkins-ecr-user
-- Create User/Password credentials in Jenkins for this user
+- Manually create Access Key for jenkins-ecr-user - and link to User/Password credentials in Jenkins
 - Configure Email SMTP server in Jenkins
-- Web hook to a Slack account
+- Configure Web hook to a Slack account

 ## Changes/Fixes:
 - Dockerfile typo - FROM node:18-alpnie